Tim Rozon

 Timothy James Rozon (born June 4, 1976) is a Canadian actor.
-He is known for his roles as Tommy Quincy on the CTV teen drama Instant Star, Mutt Schitt in the CBC comedy Schitt's Creek, Doc Holliday on the supernatural/western drama series Wynonna Earp, and Luke Roman in Surreal Estate, a real-estate drama with a supernatural theme.
+He is known for his roles as Tommy Quincy on the CTV teen drama Instant Star, Mutt Schitt in the CBC comedy Schitt's Creek, Doc Holliday on the supernatural/western drama series Wynonna Earp, Luke Roman in Surreal Estate, a real-estate drama with a supernatural theme and most recently as O'Shea, a sinister karate sensei and loan shark in a martial arts drama film Karate Kid: Legends.

 Career

 Rozon's first role was supporting Mira Sorvino in the 2000 A&E film The Great Gatsby.
 His big break came in 2004 when he landed the role of Tom "Tommy Q" Quincy in the CTV/TeenNick teen drama Instant Star, a role he played for four seasons.
 In 2018, he and the cast of Wynonna Earp received the People's Choice Award for Best Sci-Fi Show.

 In 2022 he won the Canadian Screen Award for Best Supporting Actor in a Drama Program or Series at the 10th Canadian Screen Awards for Wynonna Earp.